Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 };
 ```

-### Multiple views for a Template
+### Multiple views for a template

-An OA document may have multiple views, each of them rendered in a separate tabs.
+An OA document may have multiple views, each of them rendered in separate tabs.
+For example, an OA document that is a degree certificate may have the actual certificate as one view, and the transcript as another view in a single template.
+A demo with can be found at our [here](https://opencerts.io/?q={%22type%22:%22DOCUMENT%22,%22payload%22:{%22uri%22:%22https://opencerts.io/static/demo/mainnet.opencerts%22,%22permittedActions%22:[%22STORE%22],%22redirect%22:%22https://opencerts.io%22}}).

 The views are defined in the configuration within the specific templates.
 In the repository, one view is declared in `src/templates/customTemplate/index.tsx` within the `templates` array variable.

-For our Certificate of Completion, we will only use a single view.
-So we will remove any additional views and rename the first view's label as "Certificate".
+For our 📜 Certificate of Completion, we will only use a single view.
+So we will remove any additional views and rename the first view's label as `Certificate`.

 Replace the code in `src/templates/customTemplate/index.tsx` with the following: